maia-iyer/cloudnativesecuritycon-workload-identity-tutorial/KindTutorial/docs/tutorial4.md

 kubectl port-forward -n spire-server svc/spire-tornjak-backend 10000:10000 2>&1 >/dev/null &
 ```

-Then verify you can access the backend API by navigating to `http://localhost:10000` in your browser.
+Then verify you can access the backend API by navigating to `http://localhost:10000` in your browser or curling the URL.
 You should receive a message `Welcome to the Tornjak Backend!`.

 Then open a new terminal and port-forward the Tornjak frontend service.